bpftrace/bpftrace/tests/README.md

 ## Tool parsing tests

-`./tests/tools-parsing-test.sh`
+Tools parsing tests run every tool in the `tools/` directory and ensure that the tools shipped with bpftrace are valid and can run.
+The validity of tools outputs is not checked at the moment.

-The tool parsing tests ensure that the tools shipped with bpftrace are valid and can run.
-The actual output is not validated.
+Tests can be executed by: `sudo <builddir>/tests/tools-parsing-test.sh`

 ### Flags and variables